PTSD and Addiction Recovery

 Post-Traumatic Stress Disorder (PTSD) is a condition in which a person experiences intense, disturbing thoughts and feelings relating to a traumatic event long after the event has ended.
 Traumatic events that are commonly associated with PTSD include war, natural disasters, accidents, or assaults.
+Some self-medicate to cope, which can lead to addiction, thus requiring treatment that accounts for mental health and substance use disorders (SUDs).

 What are the symptoms of PTSD?